 Interviewing is daunting enough without the pressures of technology.
-While they are similar to traditional, in-person interviews, there are a number of things to take into consideration when preparing to go digital.
+While virtual interviews are similar to the traditional, in-person interviews, there are a number of things to take into consideration when preparing to go digital.

 Before our team's interviews, we like to have everyone log on five-to-ten minutes before the official interview time to sort out the order of introductions and the asking of questions.

-2. Minimize distractions
+2. Minimize Distractions

-3. Get dressed
+3. Get Dressed...
+Fully

 Even though you're not meeting in person, it's still important to give a good first impression.
 Remember, just like you're trying to discover if they're the best fit for the job, they are also interested in seeing if you're a good fit for them.
 Sit up straight, wear pants, and smile!